 The dollar is our functional and reporting currency.
 However, a significant portion of our operating expenses are incurred in Israeli shekels and Euros.
 As a result, we are exposed to the risks that the shekel may appreciate relative to the dollar, or, if the shekel instead devalues relative to the dollar, that the inflation rate in Israel may exceed such rate of devaluation of the shekel, or that the timing of such devaluation may lag behind inflation in Israel.
 In any such event, the dollar cost of our operations in Israel would increase and our dollar-denominated results of operations would be adversely affected.
 We cannot predict any future trends in the rate of inflation in Israel or the rate of devaluation (if any) of the shekel against the dollar.
-For example, the shekel depreciated relative to the dollar, on average, by 13.2% in 2022 and appreciated relative to the dollar, on average, by 3.3% and 7.0% in 2021 and 2020, respectively.
+For example, the shekel depreciated relative to the dollar, on average, by 3.1% in 2023, by 13.2% in 2022 and appreciated by 3.3% on average in 2021.
 If the dollar or Euro cost of our operations in Israel increases, our dollar- and Euro-measured results of operations will be adversely affected.
 Our operations also could be adversely affected if we are unable to effectively hedge against currency fluctuations in the future.